zoonoo/azure-docs.ko-kr/articles/storsimple/storsimple-configure-web-proxy.md

 <properties
-   pageTitle="StorSimple 장치에 대한 웹 프록시 설정 | Microsoft Azure" description="StorSimple용 Windows PowerShell을 사용하여 StorSimple 장치에 대한 웹 프록시 설정을 구성하는 방법을 알아봅니다." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Set up web proxy for a StorSimple device | Microsoft Azure" description="Learn how to use Windows PowerShell for StorSimple to configure web proxy settings for your StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"